High Rollers: Personnel

 Alex Trebek and Wink Martindale served as hosts for High Rollers.
 Heatter-Quigley staff announcer Kenny Williams served as announcer for the Trebek versions.
 The 1987 series used Dean Goss as its announcer.

-The 1970s editions of High Rollers were recorded at NBC's Burbank studio complex while the 1987 series taped at Studio 43 at CBS Television City in Hollywood (though the 1986 pilot was filmed instead at ABC Television Center [now The Prospect Studios]).
+The 1970s editions of High Rollers were recorded at NBC's Burbank studio complex while the 1987 series taped at Studio 43 at CBS Television City in Hollywood.

 Ruta Lee and Elaine Stewart were the prize models on the first High Rollers series, with Lee performing those duties on the daytime series and Stewart the weekly syndicated series.
 As noted above, both women were also the dice rollers for the contestants.
 Becky Price, Linda Hooks, and Lauren Firestone rotated as models during the 1978 revival while Martindale was assisted on his version by models Crystal Owens and KC Winkler.

 Music

 Stan Worth composed the theme for the 1974–76 and 1978–80 versions.
 In 1985, Score Productions composed a theme titled "Bubble Gum," originally for a failed Heatter pilot called Lucky Numbers (intended as somewhat of a revamp of this show with altered gameplay mechanics), which was reused for the 1987–88 version.